Python Environment¶

 python install-poetry.py --version 1.2.2 --yes

-, we need to do some shell setup to put poetry
+As for pyenv, we need to do some shell setup to put poetry in

 the shells path.
 Add the following to your shell configuration file,